openshift/enhancements/enhancements/update/update-blocker-lifecycle/README.md

 #### An update monitor managing multiple bugs

-This enhancement formalizes the various steps in the decision process, allowing for some steps to be automated, and giving a clear `ImpactStatementProposed` queue for final block-or-not considertion.
+This enhancement formalizes the various steps in the decision process, allowing for some steps to be automated, and giving a clear `ImpactStatementProposed` queue for final graph-data management decisions.

 ### API Extensions